JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular-revisited.md

 }
 ```

-In the same way as in Remix, I've reused the `Resolved` type of a `loader` function.
-Unfortunately the loader can't be exported from the
-same file as the component, because that would eagerly load the component, even when using `loadComponent` in the router config.
-So I've put
+Unfortunately the loader can't be exported from the same file as the component, because that would eagerly load the component, even when
-the loader in a separate file:
+using `loadComponent` in the router config.
+So I've put the loader in a separate file:

 ```ts
 // books.loader.ts
 export const loader = () => inject(BooksService).getBooks();
 ```

+In the same way as in Remix, I've reused the type of the `loader` function when declaring the type of the `@Input()`.
+The `Resolved` type is
-The `Resolved` type is a small utility type that I've put in a separate file as well:
+a small utility type that I've put in a separate file:

 ```ts
 // types.ts